MacroAcon/pandacea-protocol/docs/Pandacea Protocol Technical Whitepaper v4.1.md

 ### **5\.
 Progressive Decentralization & Governance**

 Pandacea is designed to transition from a founder-led project into a fully autonomous, community-governed public utility.
-This process includes a phased adoption of agent communication standards to ensure robust and decentralized interaction.

 #### **5.1.
 Governance Model & Legal Framework**

 * **DAO Governance:** The protocol is ultimately governed by holders of the Pandacea Governance Token (PGT).
+To combat voter apathy and ensure robust decision-making, governance participation will be incentivized.
 * **Community Security Council (CSC):** A 7-member council (3 Foundation, 4 Community-elected) acts as a temporary safeguard with a 5-of-7 multi-sig.
-Its powers are strictly limited by a formal charter to executing emergency actions (e.g., pausing contracts) in response to critical, imminent threats, subject to final ratification by a DAO vote.
+Its powers are strictly limited.
+To mitigate the risk of community schism from controversial vetoes, a **CSC Veto requires a public, on-chain explanation** and may trigger a binding community referendum.
 * **Legal "Safe Harbor":** A comprehensive Terms of Service (ToS) legally defines the protocol as autonomous software, limits the Foundation's liability, and establishes the rights and obligations of all participants.
 * **Dispute Resolution:** Commercial disputes are resolved by the Pandacea Arbitration Court (PAC), a community-run service modeled on Kleros that uses cryptoeconomic incentives to ensure fair arbitration.
+* **Hostile Takeover Resistance**: To slow down the rate of hostile token accumulation, the protocol will implement **stake-weighted safeguards**.
+Large PGT transfers or market buys may require a time-lock or be subject to higher transaction fees, making it more costly for a single entity to rapidly acquire a controlling stake.

 #### **5.2.
 PGT Tokenomics & Distribution**